Skip to main content

 To make sure you are provided with the best care or service for you, your information may need to be shared with authorised individuals directly involved in your care.

-This should only be done if it is needed in your interests.
-Your relatives, friends and carers may be given information about you, but only if you agree, or in circumstances where it is necessary to make sure your health and well-being.
+Your relatives, friends and carers may be given information about you, but only if you agree, or in circumstances where it is necessary for your health and well-being.

 Apart from this, your information shouldn’t be shared with other individuals unless you have given your permission to do so.